Hong Kong Style Mahjong (3 Min)

 Image of a starting hand in mahjong

-Answer: With a total of 8 tiles that are either honors or dots and only a single pair, you'd be most likely to form a half flush of dots.
-The first two discards could be the 9 Wan and 3 Wan tiles, keeping the pair of 3 Bamboo in case you draw more pairs later.
+Answer: With a total of 8 tiles that are either honors or dots and only a single pair, you'd be most likely to form a suited hand of dots.
+The first two discards would be the 9 Wan and 3 Wan tiles, keeping the pair of 3 Bamboo in case you draw more pairs later.